 If you have been contacted by NHS Test and Trace and have been told to self-isolate, you may be entitled to a self-isolation payment.

-If you need additional support and your GP or the NHS has identified you as clinically extremely vulnerable, you can contact the Chelmsford Centre Supporting Voluntary Action (CVS).
+If you are isolated and in need of support, you can contact the Chelmsford Centre Supporting Voluntary Action (CVS).

 You can also view Essex County Council's coronavirus support for residents for advice, support and organisations you can contact if you need other help.